Spirit Animal

 In modern pop-spiritual usage, the crocodile stands for ancient power, primal patience, and the apex-predator calm beneath still water.
 See our alligator page for the broader treatment of Egyptian Sobek and Mesoamerican Cipactli; this page focuses on additional specifically-crocodilian traditions: the Hindu makara (sometimes-crocodile, vahana of Ganga and Varuna) and West African Nile crocodile traditions in Yorùbá and Dahomean practice.

-See our alligator page for the fullest treatment of Sobek, Cipactli, and the Seminole tradition.
-This page adds two complementary traditions.
+The alligator spirit animal entry covers the fullest treatment of Sobek, Cipactli, and the Seminole tradition.
+The crocodile entry below adds two complementary traditions not covered there.

 Hindu makara